 International Baccalaureate examinations are tests taken as the culmination of a special high school study program.
+Requirements for receiving credit are as follows:

-Several of the Higher Level exams count for credit if the score earned is a 5 or higher.
-Credit for these exams is given on a case-by-case basis upon evaluation by the Registrar's Office.
+- Advanced standing for Higher Level Exams may be awarded for a minimum score of 4.
+Standard Level Exams will not be accepted. - 2.
+A total of 30 credit hours may be accepted. - 3.
+Official transcripts must be on file in the Registrar' office for Higher Level Exams. - Credit for these exams is given on a case-by-case basis upon evaluation by the Registrar's Office.